 White label – All Dacast plans are fully white-label, starting at the lowest pricing option.

 CDN – Video content is delivered via the Akamai CDN.
 Akamai is the largest CDN in the world and is perfect for scalability and high-volume streaming.

 Monetization – All the popular monetization options are supported.
 Advertising is supported on all plans (easily insert ads to any video).
 Pay-per-view and subscriptions are supported via a built-in paywall starting with the Premium plan ($125/month).

 Security – Various features are supported.
 This includes password protection, IP address (geographic) restrictions, domain restrictions, HTTPS delivery, and more.

-We think this makes DaCast the headline of our best video streaming solutions.
-Professional broadcasters seem to think the same as DaCast is finalist of the the 2018 Streaming Media Readers’ Choice Awards in 3 categories including best small/medium business video platform.
+We think this makes Dacast the headline of our best video streaming solutions.
+Professional broadcasters seem to think the same as Dacast is a finalist of the 2018 Streaming Media Readers’ Choice Awards in 3 categories including the best small/medium business video platform.

 We hope this article has helped you to understand the market for the best video streaming solutions and SMB video platforms.
 Any questions or comments?
 Let us know!
 We love to hear from you, our readers.
 Sound off in the comments section, below.
 We’ll get back to you as soon as we can.

 Not yet streaming with Dacast, and ready to give our streaming solutions a try?
 Click the button below to take advantage of our 30-day free trial (no credit card required) and start streaming live today!